bparanj/crystal/electronics/experiments/queue/shifting-stage.md

+PENDING

+Steps are not clear to create the circuit.

 To observe how a resistor in series with a DC voltage source causes a voltage shift when supplied with a constant current from a current source.

 ### Components